-All CSPA member companies support the core concepts of the principles that are incorporated into CSPA’s expanded mission and vision.
-In addition, CSPA members can voluntarily commit to becoming a Product Care Steward by signing a commitment agreement, attend training, conducting a self-assessment, and working on stewardship opportunities that they have identified and prioritized.
+All HCPA member companies support the core concepts of the principles that are incorporated into HCPA’s expanded mission and vision.
+In addition, HCPA members can voluntarily commit to becoming a Product Care Steward by signing a commitment agreement, attend training, conducting a self-assessment, and working on stewardship opportunities that they have identified and prioritized.

 - What does the Product Care logo mean?